thtskaran/PlainTextVault/README.md

 ## License

-PlainTextVault is open-source software licensed under the MIT License.
+PlainTextVault is open-source software licensed under the [APACHE LICENSE 2.0]